 A usual weekend adventure involves escaping a short drive north to the forests and hills of Highland Perthshire.
 Cake is also compulsory.

-Your Scotland to-do is always going to include the magical Highlands.
-Here are some ideas for slowing down whilst you go from Inverness round the north coast.
+Your Scotland to-do list is always going to include the Highlands.
+Here are some ideas for slowing down whilst you go from Inverness around the north coast.

 The part of Scotland I grew up in, take your pick from the metropolis of the country’s biggest city, to Arran, or the corners of Argyll’s Secret Coast.

-An often overlooked part of the country, Dumfries & Galloway and the Scottish Borders are both easily accessible and a treat for the eyes.
+An often overlooked part of the country, Dumfries and Galloway, and the Scottish Borders, are both easily accessible and a treat for the eyes.